anapsix/dynamicinfradays/user/pages/2015-nyc-home/_speakers/features.md

     - header: <a href="/2015-nyc-programme#boydh">Boyd Hemphill</a>
       text: "Boyd is StackEngine's Director of Evangelism and espouses DevOps practices as they relate to Linux containers."
       icon: user
+    - header: <a href="/2015-nyc-programme#gili">Gil Isaacs</a>
+      text: "Gil is a Microsoft Certified Professional/Specialist in Architecting Microsoft Azure Solutions."
+      icon: user
     - header: <a href="/2015-nyc-programme#kirk">Kir Kolyshkin</a>
       text: "Kir leads the OpenVZ Linux containers project, which (amongst other things) is the biggest contributor to LXC."
       icon: user